yashhirulkar701/AI-Bot-Alexa/README.md

 6. to open Google, Gitub , Youtube Webpage.
 7. to play Music ( first song in your playlist will be played)

-# you want you can add more features as per your convinience...!
+ you can add more features as per your convinience...!